Our Housing Advice and Homeless Prevention Team can:

 Housing advice drop - in

-- If you would like to use our Housing Advice 'drop-in' service you should come to Riverside House and use the Housing Advice telephone to speak to an advisor between 9am and 1pm, except on Tuesdays.
+- If you would like to use our Housing Advice 'drop-in' service you should come to Riverside House to speak to an advisor between 9am and 1pm, except on Tuesdays.

 There is no drop-in service or pre-booked appointments on a Tuesday.
 However, you can contact us 01926 456129 option 2 if your housing situation is urgent.